-Added handling of V.120 for dial-back.
+Handling of V.120 for dialback has been added.

-Port server connections show the username instead of "----" when the who command is executed.
+Port server connections show the username instead of "---" when the who command is executed.

 The RAC call history now records up to five disconnect events for each call, in the order that they occur.
 Usually, the first event is the cause of the call going away, and the other events are resulting stages of taking down the call.
-Not all disconnect reasons are caught by the current code, however; for example, authentication failures are not recorded.